Keeping the Business in the Family

 From an estate planning perspective, transferring assets to the younger generation as early as possible allows you to remove future appreciation from your estate, minimizing estate taxes.
 The recently passed Tax Cuts and Job Acts also provides an additional estate tax savings, as the exemption level has doubled from $5 million to $10 million.

-On the other hand, some business owners may not be ready to hand over the reins of their business or feel the next generation isn’t quite prepared to take over.
+On the other hand, some business owners may not be ready to hand over the reins of their business or feel the next generation is not quite prepared to take over.
 There are several strategies owners can use to transfer ownership without immediately giving up control, including:

 - Placing business interests in a trust, family limited partnership (FLP) or other vehicle that allows the owner to transfer substantial ownership interests to the younger generation while retaining management control,